jd1378/vue-sticky-element/README.md

 ### properties

-#### `visibleOnDirection` - ['up','down','all'], default: 'up'
+#### `visibleOnDirection` - ['up','down','disabled'], default: 'up'

-should the hidden sticky element come into view when scrolling which direction ? if 'all' is used, element is displayed all the time
+should the hidden sticky element come into view when scrolling which direction ? if 'disabled' is used, element is displayed all the time

 #### `stickMode` - ['element-start', 'element-end'], default: 'element-end'